Supporting, Serving and Strengthening our Communities

 Purposeful giving is the Synthomer Foundation’s mantra and commitment to our communities.
 Whether providing grants to nonprofit organizations or volunteering with employees through our Synthomer Cares initiative; we are dedicated to making a positive impact in the communities where we operate throughout the U.S.

-For nearly 60 years, the Foundation has had a positive presence in our communities.
+For more than 60 years, the Foundation has had a positive presence in our communities.
 Beginning with its roots as the General Tire and Rubber Foundation, to taking on the names of GenCorp, OMNOVA and now the Synthomer Foundation; our continued effort to build on to this great legacy of giving and servant leadership remains at the forefront of our existence.

 In 2019, the Foundation awarded nearly $1.2 million to nonprofit organizations who provided services that improved the quality of life through education, health and human service, civic initiatives and the arts.
 Take a look at our annual report for a complete list of our partnerships.

 Synthomer in the community

 Through our Synthomer Cares initiative, our employees are empowered to volunteer and give back in their local communities.
 This promotes employee engagement and allows Synthomer to provide hands on support to local nonprofits who need us the most.
 Each year we sponsor a Synthomer Cares week of service to promote global volunteerism and employee camaraderie.

 Supporting our employees in the community

 Not only do we encourage our employees to get involved in the community, we reward their efforts by recognizing their commitments through our Employee Community Leadership Award and Matching Gifts programs.